Consumer Complaints and Reviews

 More about Lauren→

-With more than 30 years of experience and 5,000 repair centers nationwide, Fidelity Warranty Services offers a total package of trusted car maintenance.
+With more than 30 years of experience and 6,000 repair centers nationwide, Fidelity Warranty Services offers a total package of vehicle coverage choices.
+The company’s plans are sold at participating dealerships nationwide.

-- Best for New car owners, used car owners, busy Families and high-mileage drivers.
+- Best for car buyers and used car dealers.

 Compare Extended Warranties - Cars and Trucks